Economics of Initial Coin Offerings

 We must highlight that while the overview provided in this work is speculative and dares to touch on things through a “thought experiment” approach (a physicists and economists best friend) it is based on sound financial, commercial and economic reasoning.
 The fact is that ICOs and appcoins are a new phenomenon and while we may not have the benefits of the Pachinko Parlor industry to look outside of our little bubble and see what could be possible, we have our imagination, logic and intellectual honesty to determine what is happening in this industry and where it can go.

-Many are trying hard to believe, as well as convince others, that ICO tokens are just like reward based crowdfunding or paid API’s in order to distance them from financial securities and or other forms of economically complex financial innovations, only for the purposes of abstracting legal and regulatory burdens.
-This may result in some short-term gains but the chances are they may be missing a much (much) bigger opportunity or even delaying a ticking time bomb.
+Some consider ICOs and tokens to be like reward based crowdfunding and software licences/APIs , which would potentially distance them from financial securities and or other forms of economically complex financial innovations.
+While this abstracts the legal and regulatory burdens and generate some short-term gains, chances are it may result in us missing a bigger opportunity or even delaying a ticking time bomb.